 This tutorial is an introduction to making games with FlatRedBall.
 It covers using the FlatRedBall Editor and writing code in C#.
 The FlatRedBall Editor is a program which helps with the creation and organization of game projects.
 We’ll be exploring Glue’s features by creating a game called Beefball – a multiplayer competitive game similar to air hockey.

 When finished our game will have two circles, each movable with either the keyboard or an Xbox controller, and a smaller circle which each player can use to earn points.

 Creating a new project

 Once you open Glue, you can create a new project.
 To create a new Project:

 - Select File -> New Project

 - Enter Beefball for the Project Name.

 - (Optional) Change the location of the project.
 By default the project will be created in Documents\FlatRedBallProjects.

-- Click the Make my project! button to create the project.
+- Click the Create Project! button to create the project.

-Now that you’ve made a project, Glue will remember this as your last-opened project and automatically open it for you next time you open Glue.
+Now that you’ve made a project, Glue will remember this and automatically open it for you next time you open Glue.

 FlatRedBall Editor and Visual Studio

 Glue is a tool meant to work hand-in-hand with Visual Studio.
 It is not a replacement for Visual Studio, meaning you will be doing work in both Visual Studio and Glue.
 It is quite common to develop FlatRedBall games with both Visual Studio and Glue open at the same time.

 Opening and Running your project

 When creating a Glue project, an accompanying Visual Studio project is also created.
 To open the project, click the Visual Studio icon in Glue, as show in the following image:

 When you double-click the .sln file you may see a window like this: